someparty/someparty/source/about.html.markdown

 Some Party's based in Niagara Falls, Ontario, within the lands addressed by Treaty 381.

-You can find me at my increasingly inactive [Twitter](https://twitter.com/adamwhite) and [Instagram](https://www.instagram.com/adamwhite/) accounts, or directly through email at [adam@someparty.ca](mailto:adam@someparty.ca).
+You can contact me through email at [adam@someparty.ca](mailto:adam@someparty.ca).
 You're free to add me to your mailing lists, PR folk, but note that the mission statement of this publication precludes me from writing about bands from North Dakota and the like.
+I have a thoroughly uninteresting presence on [Instagram](https://www.instagram.com/adamwhite/) should you wish to find me there.
+My [Twitter](https://twitter.com/adamwhite) account is currently unmonitored and inactive.

 ##Why Canada?